DigitalOcean Spaces is an object storage service designed to make it easy and cost effective to store and serve large amounts of data.

 In this guide, we’ve covered how to transfer objects between two DigitalOcean Spaces regions.
 We gathered API credentials and endpoint information from the Spaces service, installed and configured the

-rclone utility on our local computer, and then copied all objects from a source Space to a destination Space.
+rclone utility on our local computer, and then copied all objects from a source bucket to a destination bucket.

-rclone client can be used for many other object storage management tasks including uploading or downloading files, mounting Spaces on the local filesystem, and creating or deleting additional Spaces.
+rclone client can be used for many other object storage management tasks including uploading or downloading files, mounting buckets on the local filesystem, and creating or deleting additional buckets.
 Check out the

 man page to learn more about the functionality the tool provides.